Sarthaksaraf96/Travel-Pakage-Prediction-Pricee/README.md

 - Google Cloud:
-  - provides an App Engine for hosting web applications, Cloud SQL for database management, and Google Cloud Functions for serverless computing.
+  - Google Cloud provides an App Engine for hosting web applications, Cloud SQL for database management, and Google Cloud Functions for serverless computing.
 Google Maps Platform provides geolocation and mapping services, while Cloud Vision API and Natural Language API offer image and text analysis capabilities.
 Google's AI and ML tools, like TensorFlow, can be utilized for advanced analytics and recommendation systems.
   - Scalability :
     - Google Cloud offers autoscaling features, and Google Kubernetes Engine (GKE) is a managed Kubernetes service for containerized applications.
 Google App Engine automatically scales web applications based on traffic.
   - Integration :